soramitsukhmer/.github/.github/ISSUE_TEMPLATE/add_task.md

 ---

 **Describe**
-The purpose of the pull request.
+The purpose of the task

 **Condition**
 - _**Pre-condition**:_